core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Setting the Request-Tag

 For each separate block-wise request operation, the client can choose a Request-Tag value, or choose not to set a Request-Tag.
+It needs to be set to the same value (or unset) in all messages belonging to the same operation, as otherwise they are treated as separate operations by the server.

 Starting a request operation matchable to a previous operation and even using the same Request-Tag value is called request tag recycling.
 The absence of a Request-Tag option is viewed as a value distinct from all values with a single Request-Tag option set;